bintaDouk/ada-project-americanDentalAssociation/index.md

 * Negative sentiment is indicated by negative scores, represented by shades of red.
 * Positive sentiment is shown by positive scores, depicted in shades of blue.
 * The deeper the color, the more extreme the sentiment.

+Through this lens, we highlight how military, political, and international organizations were characterized, uncovering patterns that reflect both the conflict's nature and the cultural context of each side.

 #### World War II
 Starting with World War II, we analyse representations from two key perspectives : the Allied Forces and the Axis forces.
 For the Allied forces,sufficent data allows for a comparative analysis of sentiment before and after the conflict, leading to three significant observations.

+##### Allied Side Heatmaps

 <script>
 function showFrame(frameId) {